Touch-and-Go Tragedy: The crash of Air Canada flight 621

 ◊◊◊

 The explosion on impact stripped trees of their leaves in an instant.
-(Bureau of Aircraft Accidents Archives)
+(Paul Cardin)

 Given the above, the point at which the sequence of events became essentially irreversible was found to be the moment when First Officer Rowland accidentally deployed the spoilers.
 After this, the crash could not reasonably have been prevented.
 But why did he do this in the first place?
 The plan was obviously to arm the spoilers so that they could deploy automatically on touchdown, not to deploy them in flight, and Rowland was clearly apologetic once he realized what he had done.
 Instead, the reasons for his mistake were unconscious, and rooted in events stretching back months.